MRIO/NBDynSys/projects/NB4050_Project_1.md

 #### 4. Parameter Space Experiments for the Logistic Map:

-Display E in the cobweb plot for a small selection of random initial conditions for the logist map for varying (for example, take a to be one of these [0-4]).
+Display orbits in the cobweb plot for a small selection of random initial conditions for the logistic map for varying the parameter $a$ (for example, taking the parameter $a$ in the interval [0-4]).

 ##### Questions:

-- What is common to all these orbits?
+- Is there anything common to all these orbits?
-- Will the orbits always coverge to an equilibrium?
+- Will the orbits always coverge to an equilibrium for any $a$?
 - How many equilibria are there in the map?
+Does this change as a function of $a$?
-- can we find conditions to determine the point where the **qualitiative behavior** of the orbits change?
+- Can we find mathematical conditions to determine the point where the **qualitiative behavior** of the orbits change?
 - Derive Formula: In the logistic map, what is the formula that returns the position of the equilibria as a function of the parameter $a$?
 Can you find the equilibria for 'any functions'?
 - Can you see in the cobweb plot what makes an equilibrium stable or unstable?
 - In the logistic map, at what value of a we see a change of behavior, from a fixed-point attractor to a periodic attractor?

 ## Stability of Equilibria